BhavikJain07/spaceblogs/README.md

 We learnt a lot from this project, and this hackathon in general.
 This has given us oppurtunity to work on something we have never done before like merging a react application with flask etc.
 ## What's next for Space Blogs
 The next step for space blogs is to make it more robust.
 Migrate it from the testing db and servers to a production grade environment, and yes more fun features are on thier way..........
+## Demo Credentials
+Use the following credentials for demo testing or feel free to create your very own account Demo Email : demo@spaceblogs.study
+Demo Password : demotestingpassword